Seminole Towne Center

 Seminole Towne Center was a super-regional enclosed shopping mall in Sanford, Florida.
 The mall was located at the interchange between Interstate 4, Seminole County Expressway (SR 417), and Wekiva Parkway (SR 429), approximately 20 mi north of Orlando.

 The 1.14 e6sqft structure opened in 1995 as an upscale mall targeting shoppers from Seminole, Lake, and Volusia counties, but it experienced significant decline during the Great Recession and the COVID-19 pandemic.
-The mall (with the exception of its four remaining anchor stores) closed at the end of January 2025 and is set to be partially demolished for a redevelopment project.
+The mall (with the exception of its four remaining anchor stores) closed at the end of January 2025 and is set to be demolished for a redevelopment project.

 History

 Proposal and opening

-In the late 1980s, three separate proposals were made for a mall in northern Seminole County near the intersection of Interstate 4 and State Road 46.
+In the late 1980s, three separate proposals were made for a mall in northern Seminole County near the interchange of Interstate 4 and State Road 46.
 One of the proposals, made by Melvin Simon & Associates, was for a 1.2 e6sqft structure which would serve as the first phase of a larger development, including a hotel and office complex.
 In September 1990, Simon announced that Dillard's (which had recently entered the Central Florida area through its purchase of Ivey's) had agreed to serve as an anchor store for the mall, which had been named Seminole Towne Center.

 Sanford city government approved $6.3 million in municipal bonds to improve road infrastructure near the proposed site, which would be paid for through a tax increment financing district.
 Simon also agreed to pay $500,000 to the neighboring city of Lake Mary to widen a road near the site.

 Simon initially planned to begin construction of the mall in 1991 with an opening date of summer 1993.
 However, due to the early 1990s recession, the company was unable to obtain the necessary financing until 1993.
 The mall's groundbreaking was held on September 9, 1993.
 The anchor stores JCPenney and Burdines opened on September 1, 1995, and the mall itself would hold its grand opening ceremony three weeks later on the 22nd.

 The mall's most notable opening-day tenant was the upscale department store Parisian, which opened its first Central Florida location.
 Other notable tenants included Aéropostale, Ann Taylor, Brookstone, The Disney Store, Everything But Water, Franklin Quest, The Gap, The Limited, Littman's, and Talbots.
 Television advertisements for the mall featured the jingle "shop a new mall, mall".
 An estimated 200,000 people visited the mall on its opening weekend.